EVICTION MORATORIUM, RENT FREEZE, & OTHER COVID-19 INFO FOR SF TENANTS ONLY

 DEPARTMENT OF BUILDING INSPECTION

-During this emergency, rent gouging is not allowed.
+During this emergency, rent gouging is not allowed under state law.
 Landlords cannot charge more than 10% what they were charging February 10, even in non-rent controlled apartments.
 If your landlord tries to raise the rent above 10%, you should write him or her.
 It’s a criminal offense under Penal Code Section 396.

 Call our office at 415-703-8634 for more info, or if you have any other questions, and someone will get back to you Monday through Thursday, 1-5pm.
 The office is closed, but counselors are working from home.
 If you live in the Richmond area, you can call Monday, Wednesday, Thursday and Friday, 9am-12noon, 415-947-9085 for counseling.